BarannAlp/php-chat/README.md

 1. run "composer install"
 2. php -S localhost:8888 to run the application
-3. php server.dp for running the websocket for real-time messaging
+3. php server.php for running the websocket for real-time messaging

 you can use test.html for simple interface to test real-time messaging by opening two different chrome pages. you can create user and save to database by filling the form or it wil use the default number and username.